ConnectedSystems/Streamfall.jl/docs/src/primer.md

 climate = Climate(climate_data, "_rain", "_evap")
 ```

-Climate data for the basin is a requirement.

-Other data that may be optionally provided include:

-- `extractions` : extractions from the stream
-- `exchange` : which provides additional forcing for groundwater interactions.
-- `inflow` : specifying the incoming volume of water from upstream (when running the model for a specific node)

 ## Running a network or node

 To run an entire basin network, without any dynamic interaction with "external" systems: